 Set the default analysis for your project.
-This setting is connected to the Job Analysis window with 2-way interaction.
-Any changes made in Job Analysis settings will be saved in Project settings and vice versa.
+Please be aware that this setting is connected to the Job Analysis window.
+That is, any changes made in the Job Analysis settings will be saved in the Project settings and vice versa.
 See Analysis for more details.

-Set default Pre-translation for your project.
-This setting is connected to the Job Pre-translation window with 2-way interaction.
-Any changes made in Job Pre-translation settings will be saved in Project settings and vice versa.
-See Pre-translate for more details.
+Set the default pre-translation for your project.
+As with project analysis, this setting is connected to the Job Pre-translation window so that any changes made in the Job Pre-translation settings will be saved in the Project settings and vice versa.
+For more details, see our Pre-translate article.

 Project Status Automation

 Project Status Automation rules enable users to configure when a project‘s status should be automatically changed.
-Project Status Automation rules can be saved in a Project Template and therefore used together with Automation Widget or Automated Project Creation to achieve a completely automated process without Project Manager’s involvement.
+Project Status Automation rules can be saved in a project template and used together with an Automation Widget or with Automated Project Creation to achieve a completely automated process without a Project Manager’s involvement.

-All options are deselected by default and can be modified on account level in Setup, and on project level in Project Settings.
+All options are deselected by default and can be modified on the account level in Setup, and on the project level in Project Settings.
 The options are as follows:

-- Set project to Assigned once all jobs are Emailed
+- Set the project to Assigned once all jobs are Emailed

-- Set project to Assigned once all jobs are Accepted
+- Set the project to Assigned once all jobs are Accepted

-- Set project to Completed once all jobs are Completed
+- Set the project to Completed once all jobs are Completed

-- Set project to Completed once all jobs are Delivered
+- Set the project to Completed once all jobs are Delivered

-- Set project to Cancelled once all jobs are Cancelled
+- Set the project to Cancelled once all jobs are Cancelled

-- Set project to Completed once project is Completed by Vendor
+- Set the project to Completed once the project is Completed by Vendor

 Select what checks should be performed when the quality assurance is launched for any of the project's translation jobs.
 See the Quality Assurance article for more details.